Marvel's Spider-Man: Reception

-The two currently released games in the Marvel's Spider-Man series have been met with favorable reception and commercial success.
+The three currently released games in the Marvel's Spider-Man series have been met with critical acclaim and commercial success.
 Critics have cited Marvel's Spider-Man (2018) as one of the best comic book-based games ever created, with outlets such as VentureBeat and Game Informer positively comparing the game to Batman: Arkham Asylum (2009), a game that was similarly praised for breaking conventions associated with games based on comic book characters with its reinterpretation of the mythos.
 The game's mechanics were another point of praise, with many lauding the innovations and refinements made to the web-swinging and traversal systems.
 EGMNOW commented on the gameplay in Marvel's Spider-Man being more streamlined compared to the similar functions present in the video game adaptation Spider-Man 2 (2004).
-The combat was similarly praised for its fluidity and emphasis on gadgetry and utilization of the environment for performing attacks., with IGN further observing how the depth of the game's combat system allowed for improvization.
+The combat was similarly praised for its fluidity and emphasis on gadgetry and utilization of the environment for performing attacks, with IGN further observing how the depth of the game's combat system allowed for improvization.
 The story received particular praise from critics and fans.
 USGamer specifically cited the narrative as the game's strongest aspect and highlighted the story's interpretation of the title character and his supporting cast, while GamesRadar+ described its characters as being voiced and performed with unexpected depth and charisma.
 The Remastered port for PlayStation 5 and PC received additional praise for its updated presentation, improvements to technical details such as facial and hair textures, and additional quality-of-life improvements that brought the game in closer parity with Miles Morales, although the replacement of John Bubinak with Ben Jordan as the facial capture model for Peter Parker garnered a mixed response.
 The PC version was particularly applauded for its optimization for the platform and seamless compatibility on the Steam Deck.

 Marvel's Spider-Man: Miles Morales (2020) also enjoyed similarly favorable reviews.
 Jonathon Dornbush of IGN enjoyed the new PS5 enhancements of the game and the more compelling side content.
 Destructoid's Chris Carter praised the game's story and Miles' new abilities.
 Andrew Reiner of Game Informer appreciated the improvements to combat and the area of Harlem.